 By doing this you will cut 33% of your power consumption on this once gadget now turned necessity device.

-One last thing, use sleep mode too, the longer that screen is on the more power it sucks.
-Stop it and start saving money.
+One last thing, use sleep mode too.
+The longer that screen is on the more power it sucks.
+Stop it and start saving money on electricity.

 Turn Off Appliances When You Aren’t Using Them